mantidproject/dockerfiles/jenkins-node/readme.md

 ## Deployment

+Things to note:
+- RancherOS (by default) has a single user `rancher`
+- This user has no password
+- This user is a sudoer
+- Access is only possible via key authenticated SSH
+- Local login is only possible by selecting a specific boot option

 ### RancherOS deployment

 - Download the [RancherOS](https://rancher.com/rancher-os/) `.iso` and flash it to a USB stick (using [`dd`](https://linux.die.net/man/1/dd) for example).